-It’s the first question I usually get asked from UK marketers and content leads.
-And while marketing budgets are shrinking, it's the most obvious one too.
+It's a boring but important question.
+And it’s what I get asked from independant marketers and content leads.
+While budgets are shrinking, it's also the most obvious question.
 Who doesn't want to protect their ROI?

 So I created a real-world motion design case study with one clear aim: